FinalbossTom/Niko-Discordbot/README.md

 the bot is able to use, are from these said requests.
 They sometimes maybe won't make the most sense, but as long as i'm learning i'm fine with that.

+You can also try the features of this bot with this invite Link to a Testserver: https://discord.gg/37QBtuA

 Feel free to hit me up, if you have any questions!